Field Operations Bureau (FOB)

-The patrol currently has sixteen officers assigned to four Major Crash Investigation Units, located strategically throughout the state.
+The Patrol currently has sixteen troopers assigned to four (4) Major Crash Investigation Units, located strategically throughout the state.
 The primary mission of the MCIU is to investigate and provide detailed reporting of serious crashes involving multiple fatalities, commercial motor vehicles and crashes resulting in felony criminal charges.
 The crash teams also assist other law enforcement agencies with serious traffic crash investigations and critical crime scene mapping.
 The teams utilize Total Station technology, which allows for the accurate and fair depiction of a crash or critical crime scene diagrammed to scale.
-Each officer is trained in the human, mechanical and environmental factors of traffic crash investigation.
+Each trooper is trained in the human, mechanical, and environmental factors of traffic crash investigation.
 They are considered court experts in the field of traffic crash investigation.

 The Filling a V.O.I.D.
 (Victims of Impaired Drivers) program provides support, information and resources, primarily to victims of alcohol/drug related traffic and boating crashes.
 Victims of these crashes have been identified as an under-served population.
 Through the services and referrals provided by this program victims have a one-stop source for access to direct service providers.
 The significance of the trooper's role in responding to victims cannot be overemphasized.
-Our officers interact more often with victims than other professionals in the criminal justice system.
+Our troopers interact more often with victims than other professionals in the criminal justice system.